dlt-science/science-notes/blogs/HED/hed.md

 ## Hedera Cryptocurrency Service

 Hedera hashgraph provides two distinct services related to digital assets: the Hedera cryptocurrency service and token service.
 The Cryptocurrency service pertains specifically to the use of HBAR for transactions and fees on the network, while the Token service provides a platform for users to create and manage their own custom tokens.
 Hedera's cryptocurrency is engineered for speed, resulting in minimal network fees and enabling feasible micro-transactions.
 When Hedera is fully operational, every user will have the capability to manage a network node and receive cryptocurrency payments for this contribution.
 To create an account, all that is needed is to generate a key pair; there is no need for a linked name or address.
-However, users have the option to connect hashes of identity certificates from any third-party certificate or identity authority of their choice.
-This feature is designed to facilitate compliance with regulatory requirements in jurisdictions with Know Your Customer (KYC) or Anti-Money Laundering (AML) laws.
-Additional information is available in the section on Regulatory Compliance {cite}`Baird2020`.
+However, users are given the flexibility to link hashes of identity credentials from any selected third-party certificate or identity authority.
+This function is purposefully constructed to aid in adhering to legal standards in regions enforcing Know Your Customer (KYC) or Anti-Money Laundering (AML) regulations.
+Further details can be found in the Regulatory Compliance section {cite}`Baird2020`.

 ## Fees Associated with Hedera Transactions